Take Instruction to Where the People Are

 During worship, tell the story of King Jehoshaphat and his teachers.
 Ask the same questions as above.
 Urge the believers to discuss the answers.

 Ask the children to present what they have prepared.

 Memorize All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness.
 2 Tim 3:16

 · To take teaching to others is also called “extension education.”
 A good extension teacher listens to those he is teaching, to find out what they need to learn.

-· A wise mentor of new pastors his trainees to know what their congregations need.
+· A wise mentor of new pastors listens to his trainees reports, in order to learn what their

 · After finding out the need, a mentor brings out things old and new from his storehouse; as Matthew 13:52 says.
 A trainer of pastors to provide different pastoral studies that fit the different current needs of each one of the trainee’s flocks.